j-a-r-v-i/j-a-r-v-i/README.md

 ### Hi there 👋

-**j-a-r-v-i/j-a-r-v-i** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working in field of data science.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning NLP and Computer Vision.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on any Data Science project.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with deployment of models on web.
-- 💬 Ask me about ...
+- 💬 Ask me about Python,Data analysis,Deep learning.
-- 📫 How to reach me: ...
+- 📫 How to reach me: Check out my [Portfolio](https://j-a-r-v-i.github.io/) and connect to me on [linkedin](https://www.linkedin.com/in/archit-bansal-3248b0162/)
-- 😄 Pronouns: ...
+- 😄 Pronouns: Just don't make one by my github Username.
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I used to think that Data cleaning is not much important.